 Varina Patel is a freelance wilderness and landscape photographer.
 She is drawn to the challenge of finding her next photograph and mastering the skills required to capture it effectively.
 Her photographs have been published in various magazines, calendars and advertising materials throughout the world.
-She teaches workshops on landscape photography and processing along with her husband and colleague, photographer Jay Patel.
+She teaches landscape photography and processing along with her husband and colleague, photographer Jay Patel.

 BL: What is your photographic specialty and how did you become interested in it?

 Patel: I am a wilderness and nature photographer.
 I love brilliant light, minimalist compositions, and macro photography but as long as I can shoot outdoors I’m happy.
 I started shooting as a kid and learned to develop film in a darkroom in middle school.
 By the time I reached high school, I knew I wanted to go pro and I did so in 2005.